albweng/albweng.github.io/docs/_posts/2022-12-07-fieldjournal.markdown

 <br>
 <br>

-Final moment of happiness before the solemn procedure of sharing wilderness letters out loud with classmates and realizing nature needs a lot more help.
+Final moment of happiness before the solemn proceeding of sharing wilderness letters out loud with classmates and realizing nature needs a lot more help.

 ![Sharing Wilderness Letters out loud](/images/wildernessletter.jpg)

 <br>
 <br>

-Screenshot of an image of a printout of a pdf of an Atlantic article, which was part of our first in-class activity.
+A screenshot of an image of a printout of a pdf of an Atlantic article, which was part of our first in-class activity.

 ![Atlantic](/images/atlantic.jpg)